Seamless software migration really is possible

 There are a few ways to migrate data:

 Automatic - If you’re lucky, there will be an import tool that allows you to move all your data over in a few clicks.
 For example, if a company is looking for a Basecamp alternative and decides to move to ActiveCollab, all they need to do is enter their URL and credentials, and hit Import.
 All users and projects are then imported hassle-free.

 Data backup - A second option is retrieving a data backup.
 It can be in different forms (e.g. vcard contacts or excel sheets).
 Then you can import this data into the new tool.

 Custom - If none of these options are available, try to find a third-party solution like Zapier or a custom app that can do the job for you.
 This is a more complicated option because it involves extra work, time, and money.
 Yet, it can be a better solution if you have thousands of entries and adding them manually would take ages.

 It’s important that the entire team is familiar with the new app before the switch.
 If you can include them in the testing, that would be perfect.
 If not, make sure they are aware of the main features.

 The best way to ensure they are prepared for the switch is to hold a short demo and let them know what they can expect.
 For more details, refer them to video tutorials, user guides, and customer support.

 5. Choose the Right Time

-It would be ideal to perform the migration outside working hours.
+It would be ideal to perform the migration outside the working hours.
 If this is not possible, try to arrange it in a way that’ll cause minimum disruption.
-Make sure you let the entire team know in advance, so that they don’t enter the data into the old system.
+Make sure you let the entire team know in advance so that they don’t enter the data into the old system.

 Poor communication at this stage leads to many problems.
 Once you’re sure everyone is on the same page, you can go ahead with the migration.